dliang55/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Experimental Psychology
+- Experimental Neuropsychology
-- Cognitive Neuroscience
+- Computational Neuroscience
-- Neuroimaging
+- Multimodel Neuroimaging

 # Education to show in About widget
 education: